Jitse Groen

 Jitse Groen (born 2 June 1978) is a Dutch businessman and the founder of Takeaway.com, a food delivery platform.
-He is the chief executive (CEO) of Takeaway.com, and, since 2020, also the CEO of Just Eat following its merger with Takeaway.com.
+He is the chief executive officer of Just Eat Takeaway.com.

 Early life

 Groen was born in Delft in 1978 and raised in the villages Kolhorn and 't Veld.
 His mother worked as a teacher and his father was an automation engineer.
 He studied business information technology at the University of Twente, but never completed his bachelor's degree.

 Career

 Groen founded Takeaway.com (originally known as Thuisbezorgd.nl) in 2000, at the age of 21, while he was a student in Business Information Technology at the University of Twente.
 He came up with the idea for his business after being unable to get a takeaway delivery in North Holland for a birthday celebration with his family.
 The nearest options for takeaway delivery were in Amsterdam, which was about 60 km away.
 It was not until 2003 that Groen quit his study as Takeaway.com entered a critical growth phase.
 In 2012, Groen raised €13 million to expand it as Takeaway.com to other countries.
 Groen took Takeaway.com public on the Euronext Amsterdam stock exchange in 2016, in order to fund expansion of Takeaway.com in Germany and other European countries.

 In 2018, Groen took over Takeaway.com's main competitors in Germany from Delivery Hero.
 When Takeaway.com merged with British company Just Eat in 2020, Groen became chief executive of the merged organisation.
 Groen also owns 11.3% of the merged business; he previously owned 35% of Takeaway.com.
 In 2017, Quote magazine listed Groen as the Netherlands' richest self-made millionaire under 40.
 In 2018, he became a billionaire, as the interest on his Takeaway.com shares was over 1 billion euros.
 In 2021, Groen announced that all Just Eat workers would be entitled to minimum pay, sick pay and paid holiday, rather than being classed as gig workers.

 In 2021 Groen responded to Uber CEO Dara Khosrowshahi, who criticized Groen for focusing his attention on his company's share price, by writing: "Start paying taxes, minimum wage and social security premiums before giving a founder advice on how he should run his business."

+In 2020 Groen announced plans to bring to an end the use of gig workers at his company, stating that "We want to be certain they do have benefits, that we do pay taxes on those workers."
+In 2023 it was announced that the company would return to an entirely self-employed gig worker model in Britain, a decision impacting around 1,870 workers who were given six weeks notice that they would no longer be employed on full contracts.

 As of October 2021, his net worth was estimated at US$1.2 billion, although this has since dropped to US$350 million as of June 2022.